An introduction to hard-anodised aluminium coatings, their advantages and environmental implications for architectural cladding

 Depending on the exact method used, a finished hard- anodised coating can provide good protection against corrosion.
 Being the second hardest substance known to man, second to diamond, these surfaces are used in the space industry.
 Also as an anodised surface is an integral part of the surface of aluminium it has excellent adhesion.
 Due to their surface characteristics, hard-anodised coatings do not chip, flake or peel, which makes them ideal for you to use on architectural products such as aluminium cladding.

-Colour stability is a second advantage of hard-anodising.
-As anodised aluminium is available in a variety of finish and colour options, it is often used decoratively.
+Color stability is a second advantage of hard-anodising.
+As anodised aluminium is available in a variety of finish and color options, it is often used decoratively.
 Unlike Physical Vapor Deposition (PVD), a vacuum-coating process that utilises titanium nitride, with a hard-anodised coating you can specify either a gloss or a matt finish, disregarding the substrate.
 Also, unlike even simpler powder coated or painted finishes, hard-anodising allows the metallic appearance of the substrate to be kept.
 This can add aesthetic value to your architectural products, including aluminium cladding.

 Ease of maintenance